 By Lyra Joy Almoite

-UNDERSTANDING BALANCE ON A DEEPER LEVEL AND EMBODYING IT IN LIFE
+UNDERSTANDING BALANCE ON A DEEPER LEVEL AND EMBODYING YIN YANG IN LIFE

 You have probably seen the Yin-Yang symbol quite a few times in your life, but what does it mean?